vault-door-4 picoCTF 2019 Solution

 Alternate Solution

-Use the Number Base Converter on this site to look up individual ASCII decimal values - enter each integer and see the corresponding character instantly, without needing Python or a reference table.
+Use the Number Base Converter on this site to look up individual values one at a time - convert hex or octal entries to decimal first, then read off the ASCII character, without needing Python or a reference table.

 Flag